- consecutive master program -

 - You have a first university degree (B.A., M.A., Diplom, Staatsexamen, etc.), preferably in political science, social science, humanities, or economics (A professionally qualifying German or equivalent foreign university degree with a study portion of at least 60 credit points in one of the following - or related - disciplines: political science, sociology, economics, history, or cultural studies.
 If these credits are spread over several of the aforementioned disciplines, a study portion amounting to at least 40 credits must be in one of the aforementioned - or related - disciplines).

-- You have fluency in English (level B2 of the Common European Framework of Reference for Languages (CEFR)).
+- You are fluent in English (level B2 of the Common European Framework of Reference for Languages (CEFR)).
 Please note that proof of six years of schooling in English or proof of an equivalent language test for B2 level is a prerequisite for your application.
 Recognized equivalent qualifications are: IELTS 5.0; Cambridge Examinations: First Certificate (FCE); Advanced (CAE); Proficiency (CPE)).

 - You speak German fluently (Applicants whose native language is not German and who graduated from a foreign university must demonstrate German language proficiency of at least level B2-C1 for matriculation.
 With DSH 2, C2 and TestDaf 4/4/4 - not older than two years - matriculation will take place.
 Otherwise you will be invited to take the DSH test.
 With the result DSH 1 you can be enrolled for a limited period of two semesters.
 Further information on German language skills)